Dynamical Boundary Following and Corner Trapping of Undulating Worms: Emergent Dynamics

-The observations that the worm do not bend around the convex corner while moving along the boundary in convex polygonal chambers, and the spontaneous departures from the flat boundaries implies that the worm do not show an attraction to the boundary.
-The fact that the worms often leave the relative shelter of the boundaries also suggests that thigmotaxis is not the reason for why the worm is found near the boundary as they move about the chamber, but rather suggests a dynamical mechanism for the aggregation behavior.
-In the following, we focus on the square chamber to develop a quantitative understanding of the worm interactions with a flat boundary and localization at the concave corners.
+Figure~\ref{fig:convex_corner}(d) also illustrates that the worm does not curve round the convex corner in the polygon chamber to follow the boundary, rather it looses contact with the boundary while continuing to move in the interior region of the chamber but rather continues into the central portion of the chamber.
+Moreover, we consistently observe this behavior across multiple trials of the experiment.
+It can be also noted in Fig~\ref{fig:convex_corner}(d) that the worm departs the flat boundaries at time $t = 4$\,min, $7$\,min and $19$\,min.
+These observations lead us to conclude that the worm does not show any specific attraction to the boundary.
+Combined with the fact that the worm appear to leave the relative shelter of the corners suggests that thigmotaxis is not the reason why the worms are found near the boundary and the corners of the chamber.
+Rather, these observations suggests a dynamical mechanism for the aggregation observed near the boundary and the concave corners.